-Figure 3-5: Evaluation work flow of verification ePassport and identity card
+Figure 3-8: Evaluation Workflow of Verification ePassport and Identity Card

 Cross-comparison is conducted for the probe and the last few candidates of the temporary list.
 It is intended to produce several imposter comparison scores and results for evaluating and determining the biometric performance of the used (or even more) verification algorithms.
+Typically, one verification algorithm is used for the main verification workflow, and a second one is used in addition, on the evaluating back-end system.
+This allows for filtering out "false imposters" at a later evaluation stage.
 Furthermore, at least one genuine comparison of the probe and the according candidate is made.
-A BioAPI compliant Verification Engine BSP is used for comparing probes and candidates.
-Results of cross-comparison are logged and finally combined with all other logging data of the evaluation work flow within the Function Module Coding (FM COD-FP-VID).
+Results of cross-comparison are logged and finally combined with all other logging data of the evaluation workflow within the Function Module Coding (FM COD).